-- Creation of different Domains for purposes other than operations
+- Creation of different alternate environments/domains for purposes other than operations

 - Provide read-only privilege of access to actual patient data in the Operations Domain of the relevant subsystems of the Hospital Information System

-- Provide the privilege read and write actual or fabricated data in the relevant subsystems of the HIS in the Train Domain
+- Provide the privilege to read and write actual or fabricated data in the relevant subsystems of the HIS in the Train environment/domain

-- Create fictitious patients so that fictitious data can be inserted in the Train Domain
+- Create fictitious patients so that fictitious data can be inserted in the Train environment/domain

 - Establish a database of selected anonymized patients

-- Ability to practice on the same information system used by care providers using the Train Domain
+- Ability to practice on the same information system used by care providers using the Train environment/domain

 - Learn from care plans and decision support information on real or fictitious patients

-Other domains is then required for purposes of data manipulation, training and testing.
+Other alternate environment/domains are then required for purposes of data manipulation, training and testing.

 METHODS FOR THE UNDERGRADUATE STUDENTS / TRAINEE NURSES

-Provision of Privileges for Students or Trainees to Access the Operations Domain.
+Provision of Privileges for Students or Trainees to Access the Operations Environment/Domain.

 - Imparting to students the ethical values and rules regarding information disclosure

 - Providing restricted privileges of access to the Clinical Information System and the Medical Record